juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

     results.update(d)
 ```

-So put all together, following is the full code.
+So put it all together, following is the full code.
 `python test_counts.py`

 ```python